grumpyjames/birding-almanac/blog/essex-reconnaissance/essex-reconnaissance.md

   </figcaption>
 </figure>

-My only previous knowledge of [Blue House](https://www.essexwt.org.uk/nature-reserves/blue-house-farm) is playing a cricket team of the same name.
-I've no idea whether there's any link between the two.
+AB1's prior knowledge of [Blue House](https://www.essexwt.org.uk/nature-reserves/blue-house-farm)
+extends to playing a cricket team of the same name.
+We've no idea whether there's any link between the two.

 Getting here is somewhat exciting - we're into enough of an extremity of Essex that the roads start to get a bit tight, and the track down to the car